CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Recipes_Crafting_Table.md

 On 1.12, each added recipe requires a UNIQUE identifier, because the forge dev team wanted it that way.
 This means, all add functions now require an additional parameter `name` at the start (which cannot be omitted).
 This means `recipe.addShaped(output,input);` now is `recipe.addShaped(name,output,input);`
-All other functionalities stay the same.
+All other functionality stay the same.
 Remember that `name` needs to be unique!
 `name` is a string.

 ### addShaped